 About

-This searchable archives database provides descriptive information about the literary and historical collections maintained by Special Collections & Archives at the University of Waterloo Library.
+This searchable archives database provides descriptive information about the literary and historical collections maintained by Special Collections & Archives at the University of Waterloo Libraries.

 Site details

-The Archives Database runs on Access To Memory (AtoM) and is maintained by members of Special Collections & Archives and the Library's Digital Initiatives department.
+The Archives Database runs on Access To Memory (AtoM) and is maintained by members of Special Collections & Archives and Library Systems & Facilities Services .

 The database is a work in progress.
-The records available for browsing reflect on-going efforts to migrate and (re)describe archival descriptions that were previously only accessible available via PDF finding aids or internal databases.
-You may come across descriptive records that appear incomplete or in-progress, but rest assured that ongoing improvements are underway.
+The records available for browsing reflect on-going efforts to migrate and (re)describe archival descriptions that were previously only accessible available as PDF finding aids or from internal databases.
+You may come across descriptive records that appear incomplete or in-progress.

 Accessibility